 This is basically a compilation post, a Photo Blog of the Baris or mansions I visited with my friends.
 I have no idea how the scenario would be this time.
 I am sure outsiders won’t be allowed to attend these pujas.
-But in-case you get a chance to visit make sure you abide by all the safety protocols for prevention of Covid-19.
+But in case you get a chance to visit make sure you abide by all the safety protocols for the prevention of Covid-19.

-While taking photographs be polite enough to seek the permission of the family members or those in-charge.
-Also make sure you are allowed inside the premises and just remember you are not a guest just a visitor.
-The Bonedi Barir Durga Puja are basically personal and quite an intimate affair.
-Also I would suggest you to dress in the traditional attire to maintain the decorum.
+While taking photographs be polite enough to seek the permission of the family members or those in charge.
+Also, make sure you are allowed inside the premises and just remember you are not a guest just a visitor.
+The Bonedi Barir Durga Puja is basically personal and quite intimate affair.
+Also, I would suggest you dress in traditional attire to maintain the decorum.

 I am writing the post in a similar manner as we visited the Bonedi Baris one after another as it will help you to track which ones are in the same vicinity.
 All the photos shared in this post are clicked on my previous year Bonedi Barir Puja Prikrama, unless mentioned.
 Some photographs are shared by my friends who are from Kolkata.

 Also Read – DURGA PUJA IN KOLKATA- FAMOUS PUJA PANDAL, 2019